ferbarra/predicate-builder/README.md

 ...
 ```

-The predicates file contains a predicate per line
+The predicates file contains the name of unary predicates per line
 ```
 predicate1
 predicate2